 County park campgrounds

-Little known to all but locals and savvy snowbirds, Volusia County’s parks department maintains four fabulous campgrounds.
+Little known to all but locals and savvy snowbirds, Volusia County maintains three county park campgrounds.

 Security: Parks are gated after dark.
 Groundskeeper may live on site but patrols are limited to local police.
 Have phone numbers for appropriate law enforcement agencies.
 Pets on leash are OK.
 Glass containers are not allowed.
 Otherwise, alcohol rules vary from park to park.

 Lake Ashby Park, New Smyrna Beach — Tent Only

 When I visited this park, I only planned to camp two nights but stayed two more.
 The solitude drew me in.

 Relatively small at 64 acres, Lake Ashby Park is a former Boy Scout Camp with nature trails, boat ramp, a boardwalk over the lake with fishing pods, and a grassy beach for launching kayaks and canoes.
 The park also has a playground, volleyball court and picnic pavilions.

 Primitive tent camping only, and you have to pack your gear into the woods from the parking lot.
 No RVs.
 The 10 campsites are spacious, and all sites enjoy plenty of shade.
 Each site has a picnic table, grill and there is a well-maintained rest room but no hot showers.

 A few quirky features: Lake Ashby is used by seaplane pilots for touch-and-go landings, and you may hear gunfire from nearby hunting camps.